By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

 The mojitos went down a storm, and when I was talking Sherin through it, I realised that I’ve been making it for years without ever sharing this simple recipe, which really will help you make the best at home mojitos you’ve ever had.
 Infusing the mint in the sugar syrup helps capture that fresh taste that sometimes gets lost with muddling, and the lime juice will help both ensure a consistent flavour, and preserve the sugar syrup so that it has a nice long life in the fridge; I’ve kept this for up to two weeks before!

-I’ve provided the recipe for the syrup below, as long as more of a template for your drinks, as it will really depend on the juiciness of your limes, if you’re using cubed or crushed ice (crushed is always better, but I can’t afford one of those fancy fridges that does it for you!) and the size of your glasses / pitcher (the below Emma Bridgewater one is forever on my wishlist!)
-Always taste as you go along, and with the syrup as a base you’ll never go wrong!
+I’ve provided the recipe for the syrup below, as more of a template for your drinks, as it will really depend on the juiciness of your limes, if you’re using cubed or crushed ice (crushed is always better, but I can’t afford one of those fancy fridges that does it for you!) and the size of your glasses / pitcher (the below Emma Bridgewater one is forever on my wishlist! #ad) Always taste as you go along, and with the syrup as a base you’ll never go wrong!

 An easy, make-ahead mint mojito cocktail syrup you can store in the fridge to make a pitcher of white rum or virgin mojitos at a moments notice.